 What is it?

-An evolution of The School for Theatre Creators, the Academy was founded by Paola Coletto, one of only forty students in the world to have completed the pedagogical program as a teaching specialist under the French teacher Jacques Lecoq in Paris.
+Paola Coletto, pedagogical director of the Academy, is one of only forty students in the world who have completed the pedagogical program as a teaching specialist under the Master teacher Jacques Lecoq in Paris.

 Is it for me?

-Because of the rigorous schedule, intense physical program and unique curriculum, the experience at the Academy requires commitment and a disciplined focus.
+Because of the rigorous schedule, intense physical program and unique curriculum, the experience at the Academy requires commitment, focus and discipline.

-“After 30 years of teaching, I am confident to say that theatre education forces us to take a deeper look into the way we
+“After 25 years of teaching, I am confident in saying that theatre education forces us to take a deeper look at the way we

 of human possibilities and to embrace the full potential of the human experience.
 It is to this end that

-we use performance tools, which naturally attract talented actors and performers to our work,
+we use performance tools, which naturally attract actors and performers to our work,

 but, at the same time, I want to underline that the Academy is not explicitly

-only for actors, and welcomes artists of any trade.”
+only for actors, and welcomes artists of any trade.”…Paola Coletto

 Like the “King’s fool, who, far from being a true madman, was licensed to express truth in all its forms” (J. Lecoq), the Bouffons’ job is to reveal the truth about humanity, to expose what is hidden, always exploring the big collective themes that make up the very essence of society itself: power, science, religion, economy, morality, war etc.

-While still in the world of satire, but closer to home, grottesque characters, rooted in the world of the bouffons, allow for nuanced and grounded performances in this grand theatrical style.
+While still in the world of satire, but closer to home, Grotesque characters, rooted in the world of the Bouffons, allow for nuanced and grounded performances in this grand theatrical style.

 Term B - Masks and Characters